SCHOLAR ISLAND

 Pearl S. Buck

 "Maybe the technologists are right; maybe they can create conditions that will support ten billion people on planet earth, or even more…it might be possible, for example, to farm the entire land surface and the oceans, too.
 We could process sewage into bouillon cubes, eat algae, seaweed, plankton.
 All of these things are theoretically possible.
 But…it seems like it would be a wretched world to live in – billions of humans packed into some sort of planetary food factory.
-Buckminster Fuller thought it could be done.
+Buckminister Fuller thought it could be done.
 But the question is, Should it be done?
 Who would want to live in such an ugly world?"

 Edward Abbey